bhaddacak/cst-kit/README.md

 > Note that there is no textual editing in the raw data, except some heading insertions, number fixes, and typo fixes (if any).
 This means the text is mostly identical to the original, but the structure and naming scheme are different.

 To make the product versatile in uses, the program used for rendering the output is also exposed, so that those who have specific purposes can tinker the tool to fulfill their needs.
 This is the sense made by **Kit** here.
-The existing program has the following functions:
+The program has the following functions:

 - Converting original XML to fixed XML, HTML, headless HTML, and plain text
 - Removing references to publications embedded in the text